-To implement digital engineering across capital projects, KiwiRail have developed a Digital Engineering Programme Plan.
+To implement digital engineering across capital projects, KiwiRail developed a Digital Engineering Programme Plan.
 The programme plan provides a structure to deliver digital engineering initiatives at scale in a consistent manor.
 The programme plan aligns to the Managing Successful Programmes (MSP) framework.
 The DE programme has been separated into 4 tranches to deliver the desired transformational change.
+Version 1 of the programme plan was developed in 2021.
+The DE Programme has evolved over this time.
+Version 2 of the plan is currently being developed and will be made available in late 2024.